The College refectory serves hot meals, snacks, cold food and drinks during the morning and lunch breaks, and also breakfast before school.

 The minimum top-up is £25.

-Parents may impose a daily credit limit on their sons’ accounts.
-Most do so.
-The usual daily limit is £4.00 but you may choose any amount.
-You can set the daily limit, or change it at any time, by emailing firstname.lastname@example.org .
+Parents may impose any daily credit limit on their sons’ accounts.
+The default daily limit is £4.15 but you may choose any amount, some boys find the daily limit too low if they need to buy food at breakfast, break and lunch.
+You can change the daily limit at any time, by emailing email@example.com .

 Boys entitled to free school meals automatically have their accounts credited with their entitlement.
 Parents may choose to top up credit and increase the daily free school meal allowance if they wish.
 Other boys do not know who is and who is not on free school meals.

 There is an electronic terminal in the refectory which allows boys to check credit left on their account and the amount they have left to spend that day.